Table of Contents

 Scheduling and Completing CMMC Assessment

 Coordinate with the C3PAO to schedule the official CMMC assessment.
-Ensure that all relevant stakeholders are prepared for the assessment and provide the necessary access and documentation for the assessors.
+Ensure that all relevant stakeholders are prepared and provide the necessary access and documentation for the assessors.

 Addressing Non-Compliance Issues